kairosity/mp2-tunnel-focus/README.md

 - I kept coming back to the original idea of todo list with timer + basic chart analysis.
 - The scope was defined because it is an app I have regularly wanted to use without committing to a monthly fee.
 - I may expand on it after this project is completed.
+- Very tempted to add an option to customise lists.
+To be able to create new lists for different categories.

 ## Structure